zzulueta/mslearn-ai-agents/Instructions/04-semantic-kernel.md

 # Develop an Azure AI agent with the Semantic Kernel SDK

-In this exercise, you'll use Azure AI Agent Service and Semantic Kernel to create an AI agent that creates an expense claim email.
+In this exercise, you'll use Azure AI Agent Service and Semantic Kernel to create an AI agent that processes expense claims.

 This exercise should take approximately **30** minutes to complete.